Question his communication/sexting with that other female

 In their world, she wasn’t initially picked out of a lineup for her soul to be crushed, but that was what took place over a slow, calculated period of time.
 She was carefully selected by him because of her strength and confidence she exhumed.
 She would make an excellent supply source.
 He was drawn to that.
 She would be his.
 His clay to mold, his property to own, his body to create and modify.
 He wanted what she had for his very own undoing.
 It all went into the choosing process.
 She would become a kept woman and that would require a complete breakdown of her human spirit she once possessed in order for him to transform her into the little pet toy he wanted her to be, the one he needed her to become.

 She feels the tightening of the straps that hold her tightly and the strike of the cane upon her tearing, searing flesh.
 The stings ignite her fresh wounds, feeling as if they’re on fire.
 Another one follows and she thinks the last will never come, but then he tells her to count them down.
 Sobbing, she is finally allowed to drag her snot filled nose across the tear stained sheets, then abruptly everything just stops.
 There are no more sounds.
-His voice went quiet.
+His voice was silent.
 Faint footsteps fading away is the only sound she hears over her own shallow, deep breathing.

 The room went deadly quiet as he disappeared for a moment, emerging again with a bottle of soothing gel.
 At last he released the ties that bound her, literally, and she collapsed across the bed, shaking, trying to catch her breath, but all she knows is the relief of being free, for now.
 The hyperventilating subsided, but she can’t stop shivering.
 Then suddenly she feels him lying behind her, covering her with a warm blanket.
 He holds her tightly in his arms at last, her limp body whimpering in agony as he whispers softly in her ear, “good girl, suffering so beautifully for me.
 You know this makes you even better for me, right?
 That makes me so happy.”
 Her brain can’t engage or comprehend anything, only the warmth of him.
 She easily focuses on her broken, aching body and his words.
 The echoes of them run across her mind, jumbled and unclear, yet all she can do is sob and nod as he pulls her closer to him, stroking her hair, kissing her neck, “shhh, good girl.”
 Sleep now little one.
 Exhausted, she passes out.